jnaneswar077/Todo-app/README.md

 - **Pagination** for large todo lists
 - **Responsive Design** for all devices
 - **Toast Notifications** for user feedback
+- **Email Notifications** with customizable settings and beautiful HTML templates

 ### 🎨 User Interface
 - **Modern Glassmorphism Design** with backdrop blur effects